pabiney-msr/MSR_Winter_Project/README.md

 ~~8.
 Create Readme for GitHub~~ | 35.
 First outline of paper ~~9.
 Send Screen of VBA-M as input to AI~~ | 36.
 Add experiment to outline ~~10.
 Send commands from AI to VBA-M~~ | 37.
-Add findings to outline
-11. List Dependencies | 38.
-Final research if needed
-12. Incorporate debug log file output | 39.
-Add research to outline
-13. Record emulator screen and audio for debugging | 40.
-Convert outline to rough draft
-14. Create Launch File | 41.
+Add findings to outline ~~11.
+Launch VBA-M through Python~~ | 38.
+Final research if needed ~~12.
+Research CNN layers~~ | 39.
+Add research to outline ~~13.
+Create experiment with CNN layer(s)~~ | 40.
+Convert outline to rough draft ~~14.
+Research Q-Learning~~ | 41.
 Explain choices made for training parameters
  | 42.
 Compare findings to research
 **Week 3** |
-15. Add graph/chart output | **Week 7**
+15. Incorporate training with Q-Learning | **Week 7**
-16. Research CNN layers | 43.
+16. Research LSTM RNN layer(s) | 43.
 Proofread/fix rough draft
-17. Create experiment with CNN layer(s) | 44.
+~~17.
+Add LSTM RNN layer(s) to experiment~~ | 44.
 Add formatting & illustrations to paper
-18. Research LSTM RNN layer(s) | 45.
+18. Research fully connected layers | 45.
 Have someone Northwestern that is knowledgeable on NNs proofread and/or edit the latest rough draft
-19. Add LSTM RNN layer(s) to experiment | 46.
+~~19.
+Add fully connected layer(s) to experiment~~ | 46.
 Finalize research paper
-20. Research fully connected layers | 47.
+20. Incorporate debug log file output | 47.
 Self publish research paper to website
-21. Add fully connected layer(s) to experiment |
+21. List Dependencies |
  |
 **Week 4** |
 22. Research dropout layers |
 23. Add dropout layer(s) to experiment |
-24. Research Q-Learning |
+24. Record emulator screen and audio for debugging |
-25. Incorporate training with Q-Learning |
+25. Add graph/chart output |
 26. Identify and research hyper-parameters of the NN |
 27. Incorporate hyper-parameters of the NN |
 28. Add goal maximization to the experiment |